How to See Jupiter, Saturn, Mars and Venus Form a Rare Lineup in the Night Sky This Month

-This week, the pre-dawn hours are bringing a planet-spotting party for skywatchers.
+The pre-dawn hours are bringing a planet-spotting party for skywatchers this week.
 Jupiter, Venus, Mars and Saturn will be visible in a diagonal line, joined by a waning gibbous moon that's still more than 90% full.

 Look for this cosmic gang in the east-southeast sky before dawn.
 You can typically distinguish planets from stars as they are brighter and twinkle less.
 Jupiter will be the lowest and furthest to the left, followed by Venus, Mars and Saturn tracing an invisible line moving up and to the right.